Properties of using Fisher information gain for Bayesian design of experiments: Abstract

 \section{Abstract}

 The Bayesian decision-theoretic approach to design of experiments involves specifying a design (values of all controllable variables) to maximise the expected utility function (expectation with respect to the distribution of responses and parameters).
 For most common utility functions, the expected utility is rarely available in closed form and requires a computationally expensive approximation which then needs to be maximised over the space of all possible designs.
 This hinders practical use of the Bayesian approach to find experimental designs.
 However, recently, a new utility called Fisher information gain has been proposed.
 The resulting expected Fisher information gain reduces to the prior expectation of the trace of the Fisher information matrix.
 Since the Fisher information is often available in closed form, this significantly simplifies approximation and subsequent identification of optimal designs.
-In this paper, it is shown that for exponential family models, maximising the expected Fisher information gain is equivalent to maximising an alternative function over a reduced-dimension space, simplifying even further the identification of optimal designs.
-However, if this function does not have enough maxima, then all designs that maximise the expected Fisher information gain are under-supported, i.e. have less support points than unknown parameters, leading to parameter redundancy.
+In this paper, it is shown that for exponential family models, maximising the expected Fisher information gain is equivalent to maximising an alternative objective function over a reduced-dimension space, simplifying even further the identification of optimal designs.
+However, if this function does not have enough global maxima, then designs that maximise the expected Fisher information gain lead to non-identifiablility.